jaxxstorm/connecti/README.md

 [Tailscale](https://tailscale.com) is a VPN service that allows you to quickly connect to remote infrastructure without the need to punch holes inside your security posture.
 It supports quickly spinning up nodes that will advertise routes as well, making it ideal for "ephemeral" VPN infrastructure.

-`connectme` uses [Pulumi](https://pulumi.com)'s [Automation API](https://www.pulumi.com/automation/) to take the pain out of provisioning the infrastructure needed to provision the VPN.
+`connecti` uses [Pulumi](https://pulumi.com)'s [Automation API](https://www.pulumi.com/automation/) to take the pain out of provisioning the infrastructure needed to provision the VPN.
 It declaratively creates Tailscale API keys, stores them in the cloud provider's secret store, and then creates a small compute node for which to advertise routes for you.

 **This is not intended to be used as a production tool!*Its main purpose is for you to quickly debug things or provision infrastructure during automated processes.